xlin1106/mhist/README.md

 All models are created with a PyTorch and Tensorflow version.
 Please specify which version you'd like to use using the flag -t.

 If the program does not run, check to make sure that you have a folder called "data" that contains the annotations.csv spreadsheet and another folder called "images" for all the images of the tissues.

+## **Limitations**
+- Slight differences between the Tensorflow and PyTorch version of models

+## **Future Work**
+- Contributions to this repository are welcome.
+- If you have issues, please post in the issues section and we will try to address it.

+## **Citations**
+Jerry Wei, Arief Suriawinata, Bing Ren, Xiaoying Liu, Mikhail Lisovsky, Louis Vaickus, Charles Brown, Michael Baker, Naofumi Tomita, Lorenzo Torresani, Jason Wei, Saeed Hassanpour, “A Petri Dish for Histopathology Image Analysis”, International Conference on Artificial Intelligence in Medicine (AIME), 12721:11-24, 2021.